-The thesis must be submitted to the Inspera submission site.
-It must be accompanied by a statement that the thesis is the candidate's own work except where otherwise indicated and this statement will be provided on the Inspera site.
+The thesis must be submitted to Inspera.
+It must be accompanied by a statement that the thesis is the candidate's own work except where otherwise indicated and this statement will be provided on the Inspera submissions site.

 Please also submit the following electronically to the Graduate Studies Officer: